cpadiernos/language-practice/README.md

 * ...

 ## Project Status
-Currently this project can be used as a bare bones practice for the 100 most frequently used French words.
 Integration tests are all passing.
 100% coverage.

 ## Inspiration
 I love learning languages!
 I read that the quickest way to start conversing in a language is by learning the 100 most frequently used words.